 When choosing an ultralight backpack stove, or someone to be utilized for mountaineering, many people consider the features that the stove offers and the excess weight of the cooker itself.
 Oftentimes they’ll pay more to get a model created from exotic components such as titanium because it is a few grams lighter when compared to a rival model.
-However few people remember to appear at how fuel efficient the stove is, one factor that plays a lot better role in just how much weight they have to carry when hiking a long trail.
+However few people remember to appear at how fuel efficient the stove is, one factor that plays a lot better role in just how much weight they have to carry when hiking along the trail.

 Two Types of Backpacking Stoves